Infinite systolic groups are not torsion: Notation, basic definitions and combinatorial Gauss--Bonnet

 We proceed by induction on the number of triangles in $S$.
 Since $S$ is contractible, its Euler characteristic is equal to $1$.
 If $S$ is a single triangle $[v_1,v_2,v_3]$, then each $v_i$ is a boundary vertex and we have $\kub(v_i)=2$, hence $\sum_{i=1}^{3} \kub(v_i)=6=6\chi(S)$.

-Then assume by induction that $S$ satisfies Gauss--Bonnet formula, and add to $S$ an additional triangle.
-Any triangulation of $S$ can be obtained by adding triangles in the way shown in the Figure~\ref{p.bonnet}:
+Now assume that $S$ consists of more than one triangle and choose a triangle $T=[v_1,v_2,v_3]$ in $S$ such that at least one of its edges is a boundary edge.
+Without loss of generality we may assume that it is $[v_1, v_2]$.
+We have the following three cases to consider.
+If vertex $v_3$ is an interior vertex, then we are in situation b) in Figure~\ref{p.bonnet}.
+If $v_3$ is a boundary vertex, then either both edges $[v_1, v_3]$ and $[v_2,v_3]$ are interior edges or exactly one of them is a boundary edge.
+In the first case we are in situation c) in Figure~\ref{p.bonnet}, and in the second case we are in situation a).

-In situation a) after adding this triangle, the boundary curvature of both $v_1$ and $v_2$ decreases by $1$.
-But we have a new vertex $v_3$ so we have to add to the Gauss--Bonnet sum the boundary curvature of $v_3$ which equals $2$, hence whole sum remains unchanged.
+We first consider situations a) and b).
+Remove $T$ from $S$ and call the resulting surface $S'$.
+By the inductive assumption $S'$ satisfies the Gauss--Bonnet formula.
+We will show that after adding $T$ back the formula still holds.
+In situation a) after adding $T$, the boundary curvature of both $v_1$ and $v_2$ decreases by $1$.
+The new vertex $v_3$ contributes to the Gauss--Bonnet sum its boundary curvature which is equal to $2$, hence the whole sum remains unchanged.

-In situation b) the vertex $v_3$ becomes an interior vertex, so its curvature increases by $3$, but now it is contained in one more triangle, hence all together its curvature increases only by $2$.
-The boundary curvature of both $v_1$ and $v_2$ again decreases by $1$, so the sum still remains unchanged.
-Then the result follows by induction.\end{proof}
+In situation b) the vertex $v_3$ becomes an interior vertex, so its curvature increases by $3$, but now it is contained in one more triangle, hence all together its curvature increases by $2$.
+The boundary curvature of both $v_1$ and $v_2$ again decreases by $1$, so the sum remains unchanged.

+In situation c) we proceed as follows.
+Consider two subsurfaces $S'_1$ and $S'_2 \cup T$ of $S$ (i.e.\ we cut $S$ along the edge $[v_1,v_3])$.
+By the assumption both $S'_1$ and $S'_2 \cup T$ have less triangles than $S$, and hence each of them satisfies the Gauss--Bonnet formula.

+Let us compare the sum of the Gauss--Bonnet sums of $S'_1$ and $S'_2 \cup T$ with the Gauss--Bonnet sum of $S$.
+These two sums differ only at summands corresponding to $v_1$ and $v_3$.
+In the first sum we have four summands In the second sum we have two summands Since clearly for $i \in \{1,3\}$, we get that the first sum is bigger than the second sum by $6$.
+This finishes the proof since by the inductive assumption the first sum is equal to $12$. \end{proof}